Efficient Change-Point Detection for Tackling Piecewise-Stationary Bandits: The Bernoulli GLR Change Point Detector

 \subsection{Properties of the Bernoulli GLR}

 In Lemma~\ref{lem:FalseAlarm} below, we propose a choice of the threshold function $\beta(n,\delta)$ under which the probability that there exists a \emph{false alarm} under \iid{} data is small.
-To define $\beta$, we need to introduce the function $\cT$,
+To define $\beta$, we introduce the function $\cT$, originally introduced by \cite{KK18Martingales},